rexdotsh/ctf-writeups/README.md

 ## Usage

 Feel free to explore the writeups and solutions provided here.
-If you have any questions, suggestions, or improvements, please don't hesitate to contact me at `@rex.sh` on Discord.
+If you have any questions, suggestions, or improvements, please don't hesitate to contact me at `@rex.wf` on Discord.

 ## Disclaimer